HandsOnDataViz/book/docs/HandsOnDataViz.md

 you’ll communicate your data story to larger audiences, such as a presentation slide deck, or paragraphs and pictures for your next report or web page.
-Don’t throw them away, because we’ll return to this exercise at the end of the book in [Chapter 16: Telling Your Data Story](story.html).
+Don’t throw them away, because we’ll return to this exercise at the end of the book in [Chapter 16: Tell and Show Your Data Story](story.html).

 Finally, this sketching exercise can help you identify which chapters